ysoh286/honours-project-2017/detailed-notes.md

 be moved around and viewed separately as well as together.
 - view_plot() can be used to view a single plot in its own panel (or be able to zoom into one of the panels), but still has the links between the plot and the plot matrix.
 To detach the plot, use detach_link().
 - The challenge of expressing links between different plots (what would you use for something with a bar plot and a scatterplot?
 Find a way to aggregate data first before querying??)

-**Other ideas...**
-- It's hard not to think about existing tools!
-But they do help provide some insight into what sort of things we'd like to have that might solve some of the problems we've been looking at + what might be achievable.
-- An easy approach to customise interactivity, but also achieve complexity (a possible stretch to producing animations on plots)
-- Something that can suggest suitable interaction between different plots (might be too complex)??
-- Could extend to simple DOM elements other than plots
-- SVG with big datasets: would need to aggregate data (since viewing several millions of points is impossible , and when you get to a certain point, be able to zoom in or elements change from bins to points.)
-- Possibility of storing data within the svg element tags to make mapping and attaching interactivity easier(?)
-- Would we want to use a reactive programming model like Shiny, but be able to rerender when necessary (e.g. A situation where if a plot does not change significantly, only updates certain values)?
-- Could you add and remove interactivity WITHOUT refreshing the entire browser/or need to rerun code to make the entire plot from scratch?

-**Q: Trendline Challenge - implementation of a solution that does not rerender the entire plot (SVG+JS+DOM/Shiny)**

-[I'm still working on these, and figuring out the code at the same time...]

-**SVG+Shiny+JS:**
-- I wondered if we could render SVG in a Shiny app rather than using the renderPlot() function that Shiny has that renders static plots as png (which might be harder to control in terms of identifying what's on the plot) - since it's static and treats the plot as one single object, it makes sense to constantly 'redraw'.
-- Shiny does things 'magically' (the reactive programming aspect of it is mindblowingly...complex.)
-May need to further investigate Shiny's reactive programming model and how it updates things (should we use a reactive programming model like Shiny as well, or not?).
-- Managed to render an svg plot in Shiny simply just using the UI component (instead of viewing it as inputs and outputs), however it's only a static svg and is updated as an entire object (same output generated as using renderPlot()).
-- There could be a possibility that this might be slower than trying to actually 'redraw' the plot because you're reproducing the svg output every time (might not make much of a difference?
-Not sure).
-- The idea (was) to produce a simple SVG plot using grid and gridSVG, separate the plot into svg components such as points, a trend line, legend (if there is one), axes as separate UI components.
-- Problems: trying to separate the components of the svg.
-There are nesting <g> elements that represent each viewport.
-Even if you could separate it, it doesn't help as Shiny will need to reproduce all the svg output again (which essentially re-renders the entire plot).

-- Another idea: send model fitting co-ordinates from R through Shiny to the client(JavaScript) using an observer/handlers, then use exported mappings/functions generated from gridSVG to convert to SVG co-ordinates in JavaScript, then modify.
-(Haven't gotten round to actually trying this out yet!)

-**Using DOM?:** ??

-**JS + Shiny: How to communicate messages between client and server**
-- You can send messages in JavaScript to Shiny and back.
-There's a blog post about how you can use these functions to send messages/data back and forth.
-  - JavaScript functions: Shiny.onInputChange() - used to send data from client(JS) to server(Shiny/R), Shiny.addCustomMessageHandler() - used to receive data from Shiny to JS
-  - Shiny functions (use of an observer): session$sendCustomMessage(), observe(), observeEvent()

-  *Still currently familiarizing myself with these functions...*

-- You can also write JavaScript in the UI component in Shiny since it's an HTML page, it's the same as writing between < script > tags using tags$script(), or using includeScripts() to link to external scripts
-- DOM Package: htmlPage() and HTML() in Shiny are similar in the sense you write pure html within the function and it renders on a web browser.

 #### NOTES: